Black Waters: Production

 Herbert Wilcox produced the film after visiting Hollywood to see the development of sound.
 He rented a soundproofed studio from Charles and Al Christie in Hollywood for five days at £1,000 a day.
 Wilcox claimed it was the fifth talking picture ever made.
 He later obtained a license from Western Electric to equip the first sound studio in Europe.
+Photoplay magazine noted that the film had a titular theme song, but it is not known to survive today.